Website Address Update

 Message from the Director

+The Florida Pedestrian and Bicycling Safety Resource Center (PedBike SRC) had a successful 2015/2016 grant cycle.
+We distributed over 27,000 helmets and tens of thousands of pieces of safety literature!
 There are new resources available at our PedBike Safety Resource Center.
 Click here to read more.
 To help you with your community safety events, our PedBike Training Specialists are available to assist.
-For more information, contact firstname.lastname@example.org.
+For more information, contact email@example.com.

 Upcoming Courses and Training